This article provides answers to some of the most common questions about Azure Kubernetes Service (AKS).

 Can I use the Virtual Machine Scale Set APIs to scale manually?

-No, scale operations by using the Virtual Machine Scale Set APIs aren't supported.
-Use the AKS APIs (az aks scale).
+No, scale operations using the Virtual Machine Scale Set APIs aren't supported.
+You can use the AKS APIs (az aks scale

 Can I use Virtual Machine Scale Sets to manually scale to zero nodes?

-No, scale operations by using the Virtual Machine Scale Set APIs aren't supported.
-You can use the AKS API to scale to zero nonsystem node pools or stop your cluster instead.
+No, scale operations using the Virtual Machine Scale Set APIs aren't supported.
+You can use the AKS API to scale non-system node pools to zero or stop your cluster instead.

 Can I stop or de-allocate all my VMs?